How to Fix a Broken Confidence Estimator: Evaluating Post-hoc Methods for Selective Classification with Deep Neural Networks: Methods

 Logit $p$-normalization introduces two hyperparameters, $p$ and $\tau$, which should be jointly optimized; in this case, we first optimize $\tau$ for each value of $p$ considered and then pick the best value of $p$.
-Such a transformation, together with the optimization of $p$ and $\tau$, is referred to here as pNorm.
+This transformation, together with the optimization of $p$ and $\tau$, is here called pNorm.
 The optimizing metric is always AURC and therefore it is omitted from the nomenclature of the method.

 Note that, when the underlying confidence estimator is MaxLogit or LogitsMargin, the parameter $\tau$ is irrelevant and is ignored.